‘I just can’t take it no more for my children’s sake’: Bed bugs plague Topeka family’s home

-TOPEKA (KSNT) – One of mother nature’s nastiest, and hardiest, insects has taken up residence in a local Topeka family’s home.
+TOPEKA, Kan.
+(KSNT) – One of Mother Nature’s nastiest and hardiest insects has taken up residence in a local Topeka family’s home.

 Ebony Porter, her husband and two children live in their central Topeka home where, for the past several months, she said they’ve had to endure the presence of bed bugs.
 These pests have plagued Porter’s family since April and are showing no signs of going anywhere anytime soon, barring intervention from an exterminator.